 The Durham Heritage Coast is one of the more “off the beaten path” places to visit in Northern England.
 This isn’t really buckets-and-spades seaside, but a rugged, adventurous coastline.
 Think clifftop walks with waves crashing below and gulls squawking overhead.

 The coastal path at Nose’s Point in Seaham has some particularly spectacular views, as well as a picturesque wildlife sanctuary.
 The grasslands at the top of the cliffs are filled with wildflowers, orchids, and birdlife, while all kinds of marine life call the shoreline home – from colourful sea anemones to seals and basking sharks!

 Whitby is an ever-popular seaside resort town in the North of England.
 The town was once home to Bram Stoker, who drew a ton of inspiration for his 19th-century classic novel ‘Dracula’ here.
 A large portion of Old Town clusters around the harbour lodged in the River Esk estuary and the Whitby Sea Front.

 Britain’s greatest explorer, Captain Cook, sailed on one of his earliest voyages from Whitby harbour.
 His famous ships, the Discovery, Endeavour & Resolution, were also built here.
-The Captain Cook Memorial Museum’s collection of paintings, documents, and artefacts that help tell the story of his famous voyages.
+The Captain Cook Memorial Museum tells the story of his famous voyages through its collection of paintings, documents, and artefacts.

 7. North Pennines